 CENTRO’S BEST BREAKFAST EGGS

-Lara: I have a soft spot for El Popular because we ate breakfast here frequently on earlier trips, but I’d still rate it as one of my favourites.
+Lara: I have a soft spot for El Popular because we ate breakfast here frequently on earlier trips, and I still rate it as one of my favourites.
 There are few better ways to start the day than with a café cortado, a plate of huevos rancheros, the soft eggs swimming in spicy salsa, and a freshly squeezed orange juice.
-The waitresses don’t leave the dish of sugary pastries on your table, as they once did – which is a good thing as they were always so tempting!
+The waitresses no longer seem to leave the dish of sugary pastries on your table, as they once did – which is a good thing as they were always so tempting!

 Terence: Well, as this was the place that inspired my obsession with breakfast eggs, what more can I say?